arrowban/sveltekit-pocketbase-turborepo-template/README.md

     npm run dev
     ```

-4. Visit http://localhost:8090/\_/ to create an admin account for the backend
+4. Go to [the admin dashboard](http://localhost:8090/_) to create an admin account for the local backend
 5. Update environment variables in `./apps/web/.env.local` with your admin credentials:

     ```